Liz Cheney: Continuing opposition to Donald Trump

 In May 2021, Cheney said that she intended to be "the leader, one of the leaders, in a fight to help to restore our party".

 Following her primary defeat in August 2022, Cheney filed paperwork with the Federal Election Commission creating a leadership political action committee (PAC) named The Great Task.
 The PAC's name comes from the Gettysburg Address: Lincoln spoke of the "great task remaining before us".
 In September 2022, Cheney stated "if [Donald Trump] is the nominee, I won't be a Republican."
 The following May, The Great Task ran an ad in New Hampshire advising Republican primary voters not to support Trump's 2024 presidential campaign.
 As recently as June 2023, Cheney declined to rule out a presidential bid in 2024.

 Beginning in 2021, Cheney repeatedly expressed an openness to potentially running for president in 2024.
 On September 4, 2024, Cheney told a group of students at Duke University that she would be voting for Kamala Harris in the 2024 election, stating that, "As a conservative and someone who believes in and cares about the Constitution ...
 I will be voting for Kamala Harris.”

 During the 2022 midterm elections, Cheney said she would campaign against Republican candidates who denied or questioned the results of the 2020 presidential election.
 Her political action committee, the Great Task, ran TV ads imploring Republican voters in Arizona to vote against Kari Lake and Mark Finchem, the Republican nominees for governor and secretary of state, respectively.
 (Both lost.)
 In October 2022, she endorsed Democratic congresswoman Elissa Slotkin for reelection over Republican nominee Tom Barrett, a Michigan state senator who questioned the results of the 2020 election.
 According to Cheney, her endorsement of Slotkin was her first ever of a Democrat.
 Cheney also expressed support for Ohio Democrat Tim Ryan in his U.S. Senate campaign against Republican JD Vance; Vance supported false claims of widespread voter fraud in the 2020 election.
-Cheney also endorsed Democratic congresswomen Abigail Spanberger over her Republican opponent, Yesli Vega, who Cheney said promoted conspiracy theories.
+Cheney also endorsed Democratic congresswoman Abigail Spanberger over her Republican opponent, Yesli Vega, who Cheney said promoted conspiracy theories.